LamAnnieV/Deployment_03/README.md

 ## Step #4 Configure GitHub Webhook

-When there is commit in GitHub, the "Run Build" still needs to be manually ran.
+When there is a commit in GitHub, the "Run Build" still needs to be manually ran.
 To automate this process, a GitHub Webhook was configured.
 When there is a commit in the GitHub Repository, The webhook pushes the files to Jenkins and automatically runs the Build.

 **To configure GitHub Webhook**